 “The Soviet invasion successfully stopped Alexander Dubček and the Prague Spring liberalization reforms and strengthened the authoritarian wing within the Communist Party of Czechoslovakia (KSČ).
 During this era, the foreign policy of the Soviet Union was known as the Brezhnev Doctrine.”

 Even today, the painful effects of the brutal Soviet invasion are still reflected in Czech culture.
 Some aspects of which (including religion) many Czechs do not discuss openly.

-Anyone can paint a message or drawing on the Lennon Wall which is near Charles Bridge in an area where the government allows graffiti, even though it’s not officially “legal”.
+Anyone can write a message or paint a drawing on the John Lennon Wall which is near Charles Bridge in an area where the government allows graffiti, even though it’s not officially “legal”.
 Graffiti is prohibited on historical buildings, businesses, and private residences.
 The punishment for graffiti writing on these structures is a fine the first time and prison for subsequent offenses.

 Galleries, Markets, Cafés, and Theaters

 We toured alternative galleries, pubs, flea markets, and cafés that are part of the youth scene in Prague and learned about alternative festivals, theaters, and live music venues – more than I will ever have time to visit during this trip!
 I took mental notes and plan to visit a few theaters and galleries where “older people” might blend ;o) with the crowd… What motivates today’s youth is interesting.